Using Intent Data to Prioritize Outbound Targeting

 Intent-Aware Messaging

 When you know what an account is researching, your outreach can reference it directly.
-If Bombora shows a company surging on “outbound sales automation,” your email can open with: “I noticed your team is investing in outbound infrastructure right now — we’ve been working with [similar company] on exactly this.”
+If Bombora shows a company surging on “outbound sales automation,” your email can open with: “I noticed your team is investing in outbound infrastructure right now.
+We’ve been working with [similar company] on exactly this.”

 Intent-Based Sequence Selection